adponbel/master_thesis/README.md

 ### Clustering/denoising comparison

 Scripts are inside reads_processing_comparison folder.
 Running reads_processing_pipelines.sh script executes the five pipelines with the selected dataset.
 It needs four arguments:

--First argument: folder that contains the input samples (mock16 or zymomock adapter-trimmed reads) -Second argumument: position to truncate merged reads on  deblur, vsearch, uparse and unoise pipelines -Third argument: position to truncate forward reads on dada2 pipeline -Fourth argument: position to truncate reverse reads on dada2 pipeline
+*First argument: folder that contains the input samples (mock16 or zymomock adapter-trimmed reads) *Second argumument: position to truncate merged reads on  deblur, vsearch, uparse and unoise pipelines *Third argument: position to truncate forward reads on dada2 pipeline *Fourth argument: position to truncate reverse reads on dada2 pipeline

 We run the script with each mock community